rhevorn/shape/README.md

 alternative to succeed, matching the distinction between JSON Schema `anyOf` and `oneOf`.

+`Slice.Unique` uses a linear equality path for scalar/comparable values.
+Types that require deep comparison are capped at 128 items; add a smaller `Max` for attacker-facing composite collections when appropriate.

 Recursive schemas name their JSON Schema definition explicitly:

 ```go